SSIP Phase II Process Guide

 Figure 2 shows the timeline for submission of each Phase of the SSIP to OSEP and provides a brief description of the content included in that Phase.

-States will submit Phase II SSIPs through GRADS360 using a process similar to that used for Phase I according to OSEP requirements.
+States submitted Phase II SSIPs using a process similar to that used for Phase I according to OSEP requirements.

 In the Part C Indicator Measurement Table OSEP stressed the importance of stakeholder engagement throughout the SSIP process.
 Some considerations related to engaging stakeholders in kicking off the Phase II plan include:

 - Reengage stakeholders to the work of Phase II based on the status of Phase I of the SSIP and the purpose of the SSIP.

 - Use multiple opportunities and formats (e.g. websites, newsletter, state conferences) to share information about the development of Phase II of the SSIP with stakeholders and create opportunities with stakeholders so they can share information with their communities.

 - Consider the "messaging" for the participating local programs.
 Are the messages co-created?
 How will the state garner their support?
 If the state selected subsets of programs having low performance to achieve the SIMR, how will the state garner programs' support without focusing on the negatives that prompted their inclusion in the state’s efforts?